 The following photograph, probably dating from the 1930s, shows John holding the reins of a horse.
 The location is unknown but Haydn has vague memories that his grandad owned ” a leg in a racehorse ” but was never sure whether it was true or simply ‘family badinage’.

 The above photograph is of John Edward Boothroyd, in the early 1950s, just outside the front door of Fox Farm where he lived.
-The little lad is Edward Roebuck, who was 4 to 5 years at the time.
+The little lad is Edward Roebuck, who was four to five years at the time.
 The contraption on the right was a hand pump which raised water from a well.
-Haydn said he used to be fascinated at the time because, after heavy rain, water would appear in the cellar and climb 18″or so up the cellar steps and it was lovely and clear.
+Haydn said he used to be fascinated at the time, because after heavy rain water would appear in the cellar and climb 18″or so up the cellar steps and it was lovely and clear.

 “A family death occurred in September 1952 that shocked the whole village.
 A six year old boy, James Edward Roebuck, son of Mr. & Mrs. John Roebuck of Ox Lane Farm was drowned in New Dam.
 An unsuccessful attempt to save him was made by Norman Hobson of Holmroyd Nook Farm who dived into the water several times without being able to locate him.